College football: Early history

-Harvard–Tufts, Harvard–Yale (1875)

-Harvard quickly took a liking to the rugby game, and its use of the try which, until that time, was not used in American football.
-The try would later evolve into the score known as the touchdown.
-On June 4, 1875, Harvard faced Tufts University in the first game between two American colleges played under rules similar to the McGill/Harvard contest, which was won by Tufts 1–0.
-The rules included each side fielding 11 men at any given time, the ball was advanced by kicking or carrying it, and tackles of the ball carrier stopped play – actions of which have carried over to the modern version of football played today.

-Harvard later challenged its closest rival, Yale, to which the Bulldogs accepted.
-The two teams agreed to play under a set of rules called the "Concessionary Rules", which involved Harvard conceding something to Yale's soccer and Yale conceding a great deal to Harvard's rugby.
-They decided to play with 15 players on each team.
+In 1875, Harvard played with adapted McGill rugby rules against Tufts, and then against its closest rival, Yale.
+Yale and Harvard agreed to play under a set of rules called the "Concessionary Rules", which involved Harvard conceding something to Yale's soccer and Yale conceding a great deal to Harvard's rugby.
 On November 13, 1875, Yale and Harvard played each other for the first time ever, where Harvard won 4–0.
-At the first The Game (as the annual contest between Harvard and Yale came to be named) the future "father of American football" Walter Camp was among the 2000 spectators in attendance.
-Walter, a native of New Britain, Connecticut, would enroll at Yale the next year.
-He was torn between an admiration for Harvard's style of play and the misery of the Yale defeat, and became determined to avenge Yale's defeat.
+At the first The Game, as the annual contest between Harvard and Yale came to be named, the future "father of American football" Walter Camp was among the 2000 spectators in attendance.
 Spectators from Princeton also carried the game back home, where it quickly became the most popular version of football.

 On November 23, 1876, representatives from Harvard, Yale, Princeton, and Columbia met at the Massasoit House hotel in Springfield, Massachusetts to standardize a new code of rules based on the rugby game first introduced to Harvard by McGill University in 1874.
 Three of the schools—Harvard, Columbia, and Princeton—formed the Intercollegiate Football Association, as a result of the meeting.
 Yale initially refused to join this association because of a disagreement over the number of players to be allowed per team (relenting in 1879) and Rutgers were not invited to the meeting.
 The rules that they agreed upon were essentially those of rugby union at the time with the exception that points be awarded for scoring a try, not just the conversion afterwards (extra point).

-Incidentally, rugby was to make a similar change to its scoring system 10 years later.
+Although American football was developed with input from McGill University, Canada had formed a separate amateur rugby league in 1873, the Foot Ball Association of Canada.
+The Canadian Rugby Football Union, founded in 1880, closely imitated American football rules, but interest in collegiate sports in Canada flagged over the succeeding decades and American football developed much more rapidly.